What’s The Difference Between Bread Flour, All-Purpose Flour, Cake Flour, and Pastry Flour

 What Are The Differences Between All Purpose Flour And Whole Wheat Flour?

-One of the main differences between whole wheat and white flour is in fiber content.
+One of the main differences between whole wheat and white flour is their fiber content.
 White flour is refined flour.
-Therefore, it loses most of its fiber content during wheat processing.
-The protein ratio is lower in all-purpose flour.
-Whole wheat flour contains more calcium, iron and protein than white flour.
+Therefore, wheat loses most of its fiber content during wheat processing.
+All-purpose flour has a lower protein content.
+Whole wheat flour contains more calcium, iron, and protein than white flour.
 Whole wheat flour is denser than all-purpose flour.
 Due to its higher protein and fiber content, whole wheat flour gives baked goods a heavier and denser consistency.

 Unsurprisingly, bread flour is the best for making bread.
 There are sometimes different variations of bread flour within the overarching category, but they’re typically matters of taste.
 For example, will you be making whole wheat bread or white bread?
 Both types of flour will likely be available.